geodynamics/pylith/docs/user/examples/magma-2d/step01-inflation.md

 PyLith detects the use of poroelasticity without a fault and selects appropriate preconditioning options as discussed in {ref}`sec-user-run-pylith-petsc-options`.

 At the end of the output written to the terminal, we see that the solver advanced the solution 51 time steps.
-At each time step, the linear converges in about 35 or less iteration and the norm of the residual met the absolute convergence tolerance (`ksp_atol`) .
+The linear solver converges in about 50 or less iteration at most time steps and the norm of the residual met the absolute convergence tolerance (`ksp_atol`) .
 The nonlinear solve converged in 1 iteration, which we expect because this is a linear problem, and the residual met the absolute convergence tolerance (`snes_atol`).

 ## Visualizing the results